 I received my driver's licence, on my second attempt, early in my last year of high school.
 Back then, in 1970, our family car was a 1959 FC Holden, Australia's General Motors local product.
 "Family" may not quite be the correct word in our context.
-My father had passed away four years earlier and my mother, though she paid annually for her driver's licence renewal, didn't really know what to do when seated behind the steering wheel.
-On rare occasions she took the car out for a short spin, but only if a kindly neighbour was available to pull the car out of the garage and, some minutes later, to return it to its designated spot.
+My father had passed away nearly five years earlier and my mother, though she paid annually for her driver's licence renewal and car registration, didn't really know what to do when seated behind the steering wheel.
+On rare occasions she took the car out for a short spin, but only if a kindly neighbour was available to pull the car out of the garage for her and, some minutes later, to return it to its designated spot.

 At the end of that year, following peer pressure from some of her friends, accompanied by not just a "little" from me as well, she decided to upgrade to a new car.
 She justified the purchase to herself in that, as it was now a new model, she too would be able to drive it.

 This decision came just in the nick of time.
-Shortly afterwards, driving home from school one day with a few friends in the old car, Izzy, seated next to me, lifts up the rubber mats and observes the road passing beneath his feet.
-The hole in the floor was a good foot square.
-The sad thing was that the car, which fetched a mere $75 on trade-in, had only travelled 40,000 miles -- not a lot for nearly twelve years!
+Shortly afterwards, driving home from school one day with a few friends in the old car, Izzy, seated next to me, lifts up the rubber floor mats and observes the road passing beneath his feet.
+He had been joking how he could help me make the car go faster, Fred Flintstone style.
+The hole in the rusted floor was a good foot square.
+The sad thing was that that car, which fetched a mere $75 on trade-in, had only travelled 40,000 miles -- not a lot in nearly twelve years!

-I only realised later that my mother had assumed the car was going to be an automatic.
-But this topic had never arisen in any discussion.
-I'd be surprised if the Hunter GT was even produced in automatic.
+I only realised later that my mother had assumed the car was going to be an automatic, unlike the manual Holden.
+However this topic had never arisen in any discussion.
+I'd be surprised if the Hunter GT was even produced as an automatic in those days.

-I had barely taken delivery when she said, "OK, take me for a drive".
+I had barely taken delivery of it when she said, "OK, take me for a drive".
 I put this off for as long as I could -- until I ran out of excuses -- eventually I knew I had no choice.
 I waited until the following Sunday morning and, as we lived on a main road, I drove around the corner to a quiet leafy suburban street -- Boronia Road for those who know Bellevue Hill.
 We swapped seats.
 I was a leaf shaking in a stiff breeze.
 I reassured myself, "how much damage could she possibly do?"
 And after all, she had paid for this vehicle.
-In hindsight, I should have taken her driving in the park.
+In hindsight, I should have taken her driving in Centennial Park where all the learners had their first lesson.

 She drives to the end of the street at about 12 m.p.h.
 She has no problem steering the bend and then moves towards O'Sullivan Road, the main road at the end.
 "OK, stop at the corner and check the traffic situation."
-It was a T-intersection and I wanted her to turn left to avoid having to cross the two-way traffic.
+It was a T-intersection and I wanted her to turn left in order to avoid having to cross over on-coming traffic on the two-way road.

 "Don't tell me how to drive!"